Rebecca Rusch: Public speaking and media

-Accepted as a presenter at the inaugural TEDxSunValley event, Rusch spoke to a hometown crowd of 300 on November 30, 2016.
+Rusch is a frequent public speaker on issues of sport.
+In 2016, Rusch spoke at a TEDxSunValley event on November 30, 2016.
 "Navigating Home", her 17-minute address, can be viewed on Rusch's YouTube channel.
 On May 27, 2019, Rusch and her sister Brig.
 Gen. Sharon Bannister were invited to be co-keynote speakers in Washington D.C. by the Vietnam Veterans Memorial Fund, dedicated to remembering those who served in the USA armed forces in Vietnam and to maintaining the Vietnam Veterans Memorial.
 Rusch counted it as "the most important speech of our lives, sharing our parallel stories of finding Dad and keeping his memory and impact alive.
 Through the loss of one family member, we have gained thousands of new family members who have also been touched by loss."

 Outside TV has broadcast a three-part documentary miniseries following Rusch and fellow explorer Steve "Doom" Fassbinder over 6 days of mountain biking, rock climbing, canyoneering and packrafting in Utah's Bears Ears and Grand Staircase Escalante National Monuments with the intent to promote preservation of public lands.
 Outside TV also captured the Iditarod Trail Invitational as Rusch, in her first attempt at the race, completed 350 miles as the first female finisher in a self-supported wilderness bikepacking venture through the Alaskan wilderness in subzero temperatures.

 These efforts and more are discussed in a Rich Roll podcast.
 An ultra athlete and author, Roll says, "Rebecca's accomplishments are beyond impressive.
 But our conversation lives beyond elite performance to explore things like curiosity.
 The richness of adventure.
 Feeding the soul.
 Continuous personal growth.
 Redefining age.
 Contributing to the greater good.
 And giving back.
 Most of all, this is about what can be gleaned by leaning into the unknown.
 And living outside the comfort zone.
 My hope is that it leaves [listeners] re-evaluating personal limits.
 And inspired to live more adventurously."